Collage of photos of congregants

 Thus do we covenant with each other.

-Interested in what we as a congregation have done in our first year?
+Interested in what we as a congregation have done in our first few years?
 You might like to see our bullet-point history.